john-kurkowski/git-subtree-remote/README.md

 | The basename is a camelized, full GitHub repo name. | path/to/tpope-vim-fireplace |
 | The basename is a short (no author), exact GitHub repo name. | path/to/vim-fireplace |

-If your subtree's remote isn't on GitHub or the subtree's prefix doesn't follow these conventions, `git subtree-update` won't help you.
+If your subtree's remote isn't on GitHub or the subtree's prefix doesn't follow these conventions, `git subtree-remote` won't help you.
 But I'm interested in PRs to make this more general!

 Also, keep an eye on the author of [the above article][The power of Git subtree].
 The author is getting Git to record `git-subtree-repo: <repo-url-here>` in subtree commits.
 That would make this project vastly simpler.
 Or outright foldable into Git's own subtree command.